Using Any Hire is simple and accessible.

 If a client who found you on Upwork wants to hire you through Any Hire, they’ll need to go through the conversion process.
 Learn more about proper use of Any Hire and avoiding circumvention.

 Classification is the process of determining whether you can work as an independent contractor or need to be hired as an employee based on applicable law.
+Clients may make their own classification decision or they may use our classification services.

 If you are ultimately engaged as an employee through Any Hire, we’ll arrange an Employer of Record for the contract.
 The EOR will take care of things like paychecks, taxes, benefits, and other employment obligations.